 - Participate in field trips including Manchester Crown Court and seminars in a local prison.

-- Broaden your understanding of criminal justice systems studying a year abroad.
+- Broaden your understanding of criminal justice systems by studying a year abroad.

 Policy on additional costs